 The Triathlon ACT Board is responsible for overseeing the organisation of Triathlon, Duathlon, Aquathlon and Multisport events.
-Each year Board members are elected at the Annual General Meeting and serve a term of one year.
-The current Board consists of the following people:
+Each year Board members are elected at the Annual General Meeting and serve a term of two years as custodians of the sport.
+The current Board consists of the following wonderful people:

 I was introduced into the sport of Triathlon in 2019 via the amazing novice program run by FIT.
 The desire to be part of a community to challenge myself along with likeminded people and with the bonus of getting fit.
 I represented Australia over a 20-year period, from junior to senior ranks, culminating in representing Australia at the Commonwealth Games, 1986, World Championships, 1987 & Olympic, 1988 in the 400 metre hurdles.
 Upon retirement my husband John and I established ‘Across The Line’ consulting, providing change advice and program management services to the public and private sectors in Canberra and Sydney.
 As a Board member my passion is to co-create an environment where everyone, whatever fitness level you may be to challenge and enjoy the joy of racing, being fit and friendship.
 It is also to provide an avenue for our young triathletes to aspire and be inspired to reach their potential.
 Along my own journey I received so much help and I believe it is important to flow back to what has given you so much joy, success and friendships for the next generation.

 TREASURER: Leeanne Tennant